John Bentinck: Inventor

 Bentinck had great ingenuity in mechanical pursuits, and effected many useful nautical improvements, especially with regard to ships' pumps.
 He introduced such important additions and improvements into the chain pump used on board ship as to have gained the credit of its invention.
 He gave his name to "Bentinck shrouds", which supported the rigging of masts.
 Next, he invented the "Bentinck boom" which, among other things, made going about much easier.
 Finally, Bentinck developed a triangular mainsail often used as a storm sail which became known as simply "the Bentinck sail".
 On 20 June 1765, he was elected a Fellow of the Royal Society.

 Member of Parliament

 At the general election of 1761 he was elected to parliament for the town of Rye, one of the Cinque Ports, and retained his seat till the dissolution for the 1768 election.

 Personal life

 Bentinck was a count of the Holy Roman Empire.
-In 1763 he married Renira van Tuyll van Serooskerken, daughter of Baron de Serooskerken, and by her became the founder of a second English line of Bentincks.
+In 1763 he married Renira van Tuyll van Serooskerken, daughter of Baron de Serooskerken.
+By her he became the progenitor of a second English line of Bentincks from which the Dukes of Portland, the senior line of the House of Bentinck, were also descended.
 They had five children; two boys and three girls, their eldest son, William Bentinck (1764–1813), also entered the Navy, and rose to the rank of vice-admiral.